ijmccallum/Mini-Site-Generator/readme.md

-# Marvelously Minimal
+# Marvelously Minimal Static Site Generator

-A small shower idea - just use js template string literals to generate a static site.

-filename.page.js => filename.html
+Give it a starting point, eg `./docs`.
+It'll look for any file with <filename>.page.js, run it, and save the returned value to <filename>.html

 TODO